 What is private carryover?

 Private carryover is a form of insurance to provide additional water in dry years.
-If carryover is allowed, it will be endorsed on water accounts in the first quarter of the water year.
+If carryover is announced as being available, it will be endorsed on water accounts in the first quarter of the water year.

 When does private carryover apply?